droidian/feedbackd/doc/Event-naming-spec-0.0.0.md

 - phone-outgoing-busy: The event used when for outgoing phone/voip call when the responder is busy/not available.
 - phone-hangup: The event used when a phone/voip call is hung up.
 - phone-failure: The event used when a phone/voip call is terminated because of a failure.
-- battery-caution: The event used when the battery is nearing exhaustion (below 40%, for example).
-- battery-full:	The event used when the battery is fully loaded up.
-- device-added: The event used when a device has become available to the desktop, i.e. due to USB plugging.
-- power-plug: The power cable has been plugged in.
-- power-unplug: The power cable has been unplugged.
 - alarm-clock-elapsed: A user configured alarm elapsed.
 - timeout-completed: A user configured timeout completed (e.g. a stop watch).

+#### Actions

+- message-sent-instant: The sound used when a new IM is sent.

+#### Input Events

+- button-pressed:	The event used when a button is pressed.
+- button-released:  The event used when a button is released.

+### System Components

+These events are meant to be used by applications.

 ### Actions

-- message-sent-instant: The sound used when a new IM is sent.
 - bell-terminal: The sound to use as a terminal bell.
 - theme-demo: A event that should be played for demoing this theme.
 Usually this should just be an alias for a very representative sound (such as a incoming phone call) of a theme that would work nicely as a demo event for a theme in the theme selector dialog.

+### Alerts

+- battery-low: The Event used when the battery is low (below 20%, for example).
+- power-unplug-battery-low: The power cable has been unplugged and the battery level is low.

-### Input Event
+### Notifications

+- battery-caution: The event used when the battery is nearing exhaustion (below 40%, for example).
-- button-pressed:	The event used when a button is pressed.
+- battery-full:	The event used when the battery is fully loaded up.
-- button-released:  The event used when a button is released.
+- device-added: The event used when a device has become available to the desktop, i.e. due to USB plugging.
+- power-plug: The power cable has been plugged in.
+- power-unplug: The power cable has been unplugged.

+#### Input Events

 - window-close:     The sound used when an existing window is closed.

 [Sound naming spec]: http://0pointer.de/public/sound-naming-spec.html